 How You Can Help

-USCCB, in partnership with its network of 50 refugee resettlement affiliate offices across the country, has historically relied upon parishes and other local community groups to “welcome the stranger.”
-The Parishes Organized to Welcome Immigrants and Refugees (POWIR) initiative seeks to develop a base of support through community sponsorship, mentorship, and volunteerism to welcome newly arrived refugees and Afghan Special Immigrant Visa holders (SIVs).
+USCCB, in partnership with its network of 65 refugee resettlement affiliate offices across the country, has historically relied upon parishes and other local community groups to “welcome the stranger.”
+The Parishes Organized to Welcome Immigrants and Refugees (POWIR) initiative seeks to develop a base of support through community sponsorship, mentorship, and volunteerism to welcome newly arrived refugees.

-Launched in 2010, the POWIR Program supports a selected set of resettlement programs each year to meet critical needs of newcomers.
-Since its inception, 40 MRS resettlement affiliates have participated in POWIR, making a difference in the lives of over 35,000 individuals from 50 countries.
-Thousands of volunteers have walked alongside and supported newcomers with language acquisition, employment, housing, life skills, and cultural orientation.
+Launched in 2010, the POWIR Program supports a selected set of resettlement programs each year to engage the local community in helping to meet critical needs of newcomers.
+Since its inception, hundreds of thousands of volunteers have walked alongside and supported newcomers with language acquisition, employment, housing, life skills, and cultural orientation.

-To learn more about how you can support refugees and SIVs in your community, please contact @email.
+To learn more about how you can support refugees in your community, please contact @email.